shapediver/MonorepoTemplate/README.md

 ## 10. FAQ

-- I add a dependency, but in the typescript file, it still shows me an error.
+I add a dependency, but in the typescript file, it still shows me an error.
 What is up with that?

-The VSCode typescript language server has some issues, just restart it or VSCode in general.
+: The VSCode typescript language server has some issues, just restart it or VSCode in general.

+Why can we not change the default build or test (e.g. `./scripts/build.sh`) files directly?
+: There are actually two reasons for not changing these files.
+First, when we later downstream new changes from the Monorepo, we will get additional merge conflicts.
+Second, it makes it very clear to all developers if there has been some custom logic added to the build or test process.